vring1/bachelor_project/README.md

 In the above we have both a condition and a response, as I'm not allowed to wash hands before and I have to do it when done brushing.
 I need you to be able to identify the activities and relations from a provided text like the above.

-Right now it's also possible to generate the graphs manually using my React client, and then the following format is sent to the server:
+Right now it's also possible to generate the graphs manually using my React client, and then the following format is sent to the server (this is an example):

-const graphData = {
+const graphData =
-title: graphTitle,
-activities: activities.map(activity => ({
-title: activity.title,
-pending: activity.pending,
-role: activity.role,
-relations: activity.relations
-}))
-};
+{
+'title': 'Blabla',
+'activities': [
+{
+'title': 'hey med dig',
+'pending': True,
+'role': 'Valdemar',
+'relations': [
+{
+'relatedActivity': 'hey nej',
+'type': 'Condition'
+},
+{
+'relatedActivity': 'hey nej',
+'type': 'Response'
+}
+]
+},
+{
+'title': 'hey nej',
+'pending': False,
+'role': 'Valdemar',
+'relations': [
+{
+'relatedActivity': 'hey nej nej',
+'type': 'Condition'
+}
+]
+},
+{
+'title': 'hej nej nej',
+'pending': False,
+'role': 'Valdemar',
+'relations': [

+      ]
+    }

+]
+}

 Now, please convert the text sent to you in the next message into activities with relations to eachother and give me them in the same format as from react.
+Also, please ONLY send the json and not eny other text!

+"The title should be Sej Graf and the role is Valdemar.
+When I wake up i need to brush my teeth and then drink some water.
+Then I either have to pee or go for a run, which then makes me need to take a shower."